danniellebuchanan/login-page/README.md

 ## Files

-All files are in the root directory except images which are in a seperate folder.
+All files are in the root directory except images, css and javascript files which are in a seperate folder.

+* <b>login-db_2018-04-09.sql</b> -
+Includes SQL to create databse and tables included.
 * <b>dbconx.php</b> -
-Contains connection to database.
+Contains connection to database and SQL connection string which you might need to change for testing purposes.
 * <b>login.php</b> -
 Calls login_user.php.
 Contains Login Form with Username and Password Fields.
 * <b>login_user.php</b> -
 Validates username and password against database then logs them in.
 * <b>register.php</b> -
 Calls register_user.php.
 Contains Register form with username and password fields.
 * <b>register_user.php</b> -